Cast, Director, Screenplay, Music, Producer

 Biography

 Sven Regener was born in Bremen on January 1, 1961.
 As a child, he already took extensive lessons in classical and electric guitar, trumpet and piano.
 In 1982, he recorded his first album as member of the band Zatopek.
 As a student of musicology, he quit university before graduation in order to pursue his music career.
 In 1985 he founded the band "Element of Crime", becoming the main lyricist and singer, as well as playing guitar and trumpet.
 The band took its name from the eponymous film by Lars von Trier.
-Over the years, "Element of Crime" released more than a dozen studio and live albums, some of which enjoyed significant chart success.
+Over the years, "Element of Crime" released more than 15 studio and live albums, some of which enjoyed significant chart success.

 In 2001, Regener published his first novel "Herr Lehmann", which describes the months before the eventual fall of the Berlin wall from the viewpoint of a bartender living in the Kreuzberg district.
 With over one million copies sold, the book turned out to be a bestseller.
 Regener himself wrote the screenplay for Leander Haußmann's adaptation, and subsequently won the German Film Award as well as the Deutsche Drehbuchpreis.